ClemClone/hello-cruel/README.md

 # hello-cruel
-Starting is such sweet sorrow
+Starting over is such sweet sorrow again